Splitboard

-A splitboard is a snowboard that can be separated into two ski-like parts used with climbing skins to ascend slopes the same way alpine touring or telemark skis are.
+A splitboard is a snowboard that can be separated into two ski-like parts used with climbing skins to ascend slopes in the same way as alpine touring or telemark skis.
 The main difference is that a splitboard will have an additional metal edge (down the center of the board) for extra grip in ski mode.
 Unlike normal snowboards, it will also have nose and tail clips, split hooks, and touring mounts.
 Similar to cross country skiing, splitboarding allows free heel movement and with skins attached to the bottom of the skis, provides uphill traction.
 The two halves can then be connected to form a regular snowboard for descent.
 Splitboarding culture often focuses on the idea of using your own power to access the backcountry usually on unmaintained trails.

 When snowboarding originated in 1965, it was prohibited in resorts across America until the 1984-85 snowboard season.
-By the early 1990s, majority of resorts across the US opened their doors to snowboarders and in less than five years later splitboarding emerged.
+By the early 1990s, the majority of resorts across the US opened their doors to snowboarders, and less than five years later splitboarding emerged.
 The development of splitboarding simplified backcountry snowboarding, making pristine powder beyond the lift lines accessible to winter recreation enthusiasts.

 In April 1990, an article of a patent of a split board made by Nicolò Manaresi from Bologna was published in an Italian magazine SKATESNOWBOARD, a photo of a Sims board split in two appears (source Erik Pernisco).

 A first splitboard set-up was shown on that magazine, for which the patent application was filed on 7 March 1990.

 Thanks to a research by Ettore Personnettaz it was possible to contact the inventor and the original documents were found, in the following link it is possible to view original images of the patent: